Becoming an Organ Donor

 To learn more about living donation contact us at (800) 401-4444 or (402) 559-5000.

 Tissue and organ donation is the process of recovering tissues and organs from a deceased individual.
 Tissues and organs are transplanted into others in order to improve the lives of those in need.
 Anyone can be a potential donor regardless of age, race, gender or medical history.

-Nebraska Organ Recovery is Nebraska’s designated organ procurement organization (OPO).
-Nebraska Organ Recovery facilitates the donation of organs and tissues for transplantation from deceased donors, supports donor families, and advocates for donation throughout the state.
-To learn more or register as a donor, visit www.NeDonation.org.
+Live On Nebraska is Nebraska’s designated organ procurement organization (OPO).
+The group facilitates the donation of organs and tissues for transplantation from deceased donors, supports donor families, and advocates for donation throughout the state.